milvus-io/milvus-docs/site/en/getstarted/cluster/install_cluster-milvusoperator.md

 ## Deploy Milvus Operator

 Milvus Operator defines a Milvus cluster custom resources on top of [Kubernetes Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
-When the custom resources are defined, you can use Kubernetes APIs in a declarative way and manage Milvus deployment stack to ensure its scalability and high-availability.
+When the custom resources are defined, you can use K8s APIs in a declarative way and manage Milvus deployment stack to ensure its scalability and high-availability.

 ### Prerequisites